-None of the funds under this program \star be used for any activity specifically designed to urge or influence a State or local legislator to favor processe the adoption of any specific legislative proposal pending before any State or local legislative proposal.
-Such activities include both direct and indirect (e.g., grassroots") lobbying activities, with one exception.
+None of the funds under this program will be used for any activity specifically designed to urge or influence a State or local legislator to favor processe the adoption of any specific legislative proposal pending before any State or local legislative proposal state or local legislative proposal pending before any State or local legislative proposal state processes the adoption of any specific legislative proposal pending before any State or local legislative.

+grassroots") lobbying activities, with one exception.
 This does not preclude a State official whose salary is supported with NHTSA funds from engaging in direct communications with State or local egislative officials, in accordance with customary State practice, even if such communications urge egislative officials to favor or oppose the adoption of a specific pending legislative proposal.